Skip to content

 Can you visit Monmouth Coffee?

 Yes.
 The Borough Market shop is the most well-known - small, no Wi-Fi, no power sockets, with a queue outside that is part of the experience.
 The Covent Garden original on Monmouth Street is quieter and more neighbourhood-oriented.
+Both feel unchanged from a decade ago.
+You stand, you drink, you leave.
+There is no table service and no pretence of being a laptop-friendly workspace.

 Get access to products with our exclusive partner offers